smussenden/2019-baltimore-climate-health-project-data-repo/documentation/role-of-trees-data-analysis.md

     ## 10 clifton-berea                          27.6                         25.1
     ## # … with 45 more rows

-### Fact: ~1/3 of Broadway East homes are vacant
+### Fact: \~1/3 of Broadway East homes are vacant

-"In Broadway East, nearly a third of homes are vacant..."
+“In Broadway East, nearly a third of homes are vacant…”

 #### Explanation